gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 Type: `Object`
 Default: `{}`

-Options that will be passed to your template via an 'options' hash.
+Options that will be passed to your template.
 Used to pass settings to the template.

 # Flags

 Name: `build`

-Turn on this flag in order to rebuild the specrunner without deleting it.
+Turn on this flag in order to build a SpecRunner html file.
 This is useful when troubleshooting templates, running in a browser, or as part of a watch chain e.g.

 ```js